-Bali’s Ngurah Rai International Airport less than 10 kilometers south of Legian.
+Bali’s Ngurah Rai International Airport is less than 10 kilometers south of Legian.

-There are three local taxi companies forming kind of cooperatives.
+There are three local taxi companies forming kinds of cooperatives.
 You find their desks at the domestic terminal.
 Here you can ask for their price and go then with the best deal.

 However, for your comfort and safety, here you can pre-book a reliable and reasonably priced airport shuttle.

-While hiring a car with a driver is comparatively cheap if you share it between two or three people, it’s obviously not that cheap anymore if you pay the whole thing yourself.
-Of course, you can try to share with fellow-travellers, but it’s not guaranteed that you’ll find someone according to your interests and itinerary.
+While hiring a car with a driver is comparatively cheap if you share it between two or three people, it’s obviously not that cheap anymore if you pay for the whole thing yourself.
+Of course, you can try to share with fellow travellers, but it’s not guaranteed that you’ll find someone according to your interests and itinerary.

 This being said, you can always try to join an organized tour with Perama.
 They have an office at 39 Jalan Legion.
 Nevertheless, they don’t stick to scheduled tours.
 If on certain days, they don’t have enough people, they simply don’t go.
 While I was able to join a tour to Uluwatu, my only option to go to Tanah Lot was by private cab.

-To help you finding the best option even if you travel Bali solo, I’m including some tour offers in the What to See section below.
+To help you find the best option even if you travel to Bali solo, I’m including some tour offers in the What to See section below.